39alpha/39alpharesearch.org/_projects/Noise_induced_speciation.md

 <hr />

-Many whale species, such as sperm whales, blue whales, and humpback whales, depend on long range communication.
+Many whale species, such as sperm whales, blue whales, and humpback whales, depend on long range vocal communication for mate and conspecific location.
 Species such as sperm whales can have regional dialects in their complex system of calls and clicks which facilitates a culture of unknown complexity.
 The industrial revolution, followed by advances in modern warfare has ushered in a new regime of sound production in the seas across a range of frequencies.
 Some regions of the spectrum that may have previously been quite,